 Jezersko is a valley in the northern part of Slovenia at the confluence of the Karavanke and the Kamnik-Savinja Alps.
 It's idyllic countryside, with Zgornje Jezersko in the centre.
-Here you will find the picturesque Lake Plansar or Lake Jezersko (Planšarsko jezero), which is surrounded by high peaks of the Alps.
+Here you will find the picturesque Lake Plansar or Lake Jezersko (Planšarsko jezero), surrounded by high peaks of the Alps.

 Map - Where is Jezersko?

 The valley is located in the remote Kokra Valley in the Kamnik-Savinja Alps, south of the Seeberg Saddle Gorge and the Austrian state of Carinthia.
 The nearest Slovenian town is Kranj, while the most important town in the valley is Zgornje Jezersko.
+Jezersko once belonged to the historical region of Carinthia, but since 2005 it has been part of the statistical region of Upper Carniola.
+The valley is home to about 700 inhabitants.

 - Address: 4206 Zgornje Jezersko, Slovenia